Giftzaza9/giftzaza_ai_algo/README.md

-## Setps to start application on instance.
+## Steps to start application on instance.

 ### Structure :-